robinhood/faust/docs/userguide/models.rst

 .. seealso::

-    See the :ref:`guide-codecs` section for information about codecs and how to define your own.
+    See the :ref:`codecs` section for information about codecs and how to define your own.

 .. topic:: Sending/receiving raw values